AlexScotte/NG-Marketplace/README.md

 <img width="1132" alt="banner-marketplace" src="https://github.com/AlexScotte/NG-Marketplace/assets/53000621/d4da6856-a391-46d7-b818-302da1dce98e">

 Welcome guardian.
 You have come a long way and braved multiple challenges to get all these rewards.
-Now it's time to trade them with others guardians
+Now it's time to trade them with other guardians

 > **Warning**
 > All assets used in this project are the property of https://nodeguardians.io/